DCP FAQ

 WHAT ARE MY DCP DEPLOYMENT OPTIONS?

-screeners, or festival submissions where CRU isn't necessary.
+Used for screeners, shorts, and festival submissions where CRU is not required.

 DIGITAL DELIVERY

-Let us know your preferred delivery method, and we’ll take care of the rest.
+Let us know your preferred method, and we’ll take care of the rest.

 WHAT IF I NEED MORE THAN ONE DCP FOR MY MOVIE?